Friday, 19 April 2024

 3. The Clusters under the governance of Employment Establishment 1 are as follows:

-• Cluster 2: MOH, KeTSA, KPDNHEP, Kedah, Johor, Kelantan & Terengganu
+• Cluster 2: KKM, KPDN, KPWKM, Kedah, Johor, Kelantan dan Terengganu

 1. Provides consultancy and advisory services in relation to the following matters: